Navigation

 16. Keep your Offer Clean and Simple

-Over the years, I’ve seen more additional information written into contracts than ever before.
-But, unfortunately, the practice of writing further details into a contract can keep an offer from being considered.
+Over the years, I've seen more additional information written into contracts than ever before.
+But unfortunately, the practice of writing further details into a contract can keep an offer from being considered.

-Some agents will fill a contract with unnecessary jargon that does not need to there.
-For example, phrasing that lists all people on a real estate agent’s team makes a contract bloated.
-An amendment can be created dictating this information later on if the brokerage requires it.
-The initial offer contract needs to be clean and free of wasted text that is unnecessary for the initial offer.
+Some agents will fill a contract with unnecessary jargon.
+For example, phrasing that lists all people on a real estate agent's team makes a contract bloated.
+An amendment can be created dictating this information later if the brokerage requires it.

 17. Position Yourself to be Flexible